 The first romance comic by Simon and Kirby, YOUNG ROMANCE, sold quite well, and in 1949 they began producing this sister title (if I can call it that).
 The logo is in the same style as the earlier book, whose logo is here as well, with YOUNG exactly the same, including the odd choice of a lower case Y. The word LOVE is nicely designed with a heavy outline, and adding texture, a thin inline too.
 It gives the word a slightly more rounded and three-dimensional feel.
 The spacing is a little odd, with extra between the V and E, but it works fine.
-It was probably done by Joe Simon, the likely candidate.
+It was done by Joe Simon.
 Incidentally, Simon described he and Kirby as the packager for these books published by Prize Comics.
-In other words, they did some of the art and writing, but sub-contracted much of it to others.
+In other words, they did some of the art and writing, but sub-contracted much of it to others in their studio.
 While I love Kirby on superhero comics and other genres, I don’t think he was a good choice for romance art, and the example above shows why, with stiff figures and not very attractive faces.
 Plus, no one seems to be having a good time.

 When DC Comics bought the Prize romance titles, they kept the logo for a while, so they must have liked it, too.
 In style it’s not unlike what Ira Schnapp would have done, and it fit right in with his cover lettering.
 If anyone was looking for a comic with LOVE in the title, this would be hard to miss!
 DC must have been confused about the numbering, too.
 They began their run with issue 39 for no apparent reason.